article background

-No, the NBN is not compulsory in that no one can make you connect to the network, but it does mean you could be left without fixed-line internet for your home.
-While you can’t prevent NBN Co from installing the network in your area, you can still opt out if you have doubts, or simply prefer to use another type of internet service instead.
+If you’re wondering do I need NBN for internet and is NBN compulsory, the short answer is no, the NBN is not compulsory in that no one can make you connect to the network.
+But it does mean you could be left without fixed-line internet for your home.
+While NBN Co may have already installed the network in your area, it doesn’t mean you have to have an NBN plan or use the NBN for your home internet.

 However, any pre-existing ADSL and telephone lines connected to your property prior to NBN installation will be turned off after 18 months as this old technology is being phased out.
 So, if you’re using an ADSL broadband plan, you’ll need to switch to another service (although not necessarily the NBN) to continue accessing the internet at home.